barryclark/jekyll-now/_posts/2021-04-22-Hello-World.md

 3. *What I've seen* - a random but recent photo on my phone.
 4. *A chapter closed* - the equivalent of the conclusion.

+Other things I've considered:
+* Adding an email subscription for blog updates.
+* Adding a YouTube vlog, but unlikely due to the high effort.
+I want to maximize my time in my gap year!
+* Write a blog post about a particular topic at a random time.

 As a preview:

 ### What I've been up to